 Sustainable capitalism from standpoint of Kamakura capitalism

 Then, what is the sustainable capital of Kamakura?
 We would like to think about it with companies that support sustainable capitalism.

 Here is one possible idea.
 Many people in Kamakura seem to pay attention to health.
 Having healthy citizens is a positive element for the local community.
 Therefore, we can define health as sustainable capital of Kamakura.

 Then, what are KPIs and KGIs for that?
 For example, we, as a company, can support employees' physical and mental health.
 In this regard, the indicator is the change in medical cost per employee.

 To promote corporate health, we also invest into internal programs.
 For example, we develop health programs and benefits that are symbolic of Kamakura such as offering a farming experience program for physical and mental health and helping offering Zen program.

-Kamacon model is essential for regional capitalism
+Kamacon model is essential for sustainable capitalism